Login to Cascade at http://cascade.emory.edu

 Base Folder View

 To access the your site in Cascade, click on the drop-down menu in the top lefthand corner and select your site's name.

-You can click on a folder or its name to quickly expand its view; click on the arrow to the right of the folder's name to select it for further action.
+You can click on the plus sign next to a folder name to quickly expand its view; click on a folder/ file’s name to select it for further action.
 The folder view is an easy way to see and access the files and folders that make up the website.
 Note: once you open an individual web page for view, you can also use the website’s navigation elements to move through the site.

 Note that your web pages may be contained in various subfolders, your images (JPG or GIF) are typically stored in a subfolder named /images, and your documents (PDFs) are typically located in a /documents folder.

-To open a page to view or edit, click on any page name or icon to open it.
+To open a page to view or edit, click on the plus sign next to a folder to open it for view.
+Click on any page name to open it.

 - Web Pages are shown with this icon: